 Downloading data from the Geofabrik server is very convenient.
 We can have the whole voivodeship or even country in one go, as long as your computer memory resists it.
 However as the OpenStreetMap dataset is an output of a multitude of contributors worldwide, we must be aware, that the data might be patchy in some regions.
 As a result, we can get simply incomplete data for our work (Pic.
 10).
 An alternative way is editing the OpenStreetMap speed limits, which can be done i.e. by the StreetComplete editor or some mundane methods like checking the Mappillary imagery, where the speed limit signs can be discerned from the user images, Google Street View, or Waze.com discussed earlier working pretty much at similar basis as the OpenStreetBrowser.

 Another problem might be the server limitation, which makes you unable to download for example a whole continent in smaller pieces.
-In this case, better is to save the dataset in one go.
+In this case, it better is to save the dataset in one go.

 - Ramm F., 2021, OpenStreetMap Data in layered GIS format – version 0.7.11